microprediction/realdata/README.md

 Streams are live so the next time you get data, it will be different.

-### Can I add to the collection
+### Can I add to the collection?

-Yes if you have live data.
-See [tutorial](https://www.microprediction.com/python-4) on making a new stream of data.
+Yes see the [tutorial](https://www.microprediction.com/python-4) on making a new stream of data.